CA4022/Big-Data-Cloud/README.md

 You can run MR jobs on Google DataProc in [different ways](https://cloud.google.com/dataproc/docs/quickstarts).
 We will focus on the use of the console in the steps below.

+## Run a simple SPARK job onto Google DataProc
+In your GCP console, you will see already that a project named "My First Project" is created.
+The following steps are accessible by the menu list at the top left corner of your console window.

+High level steps (follow step-by-step [here](https://cloud.google.com/dataproc/docs/tutorials/gcs-connector-spark-tutorial):
+- Make sure your project is linked to a billing account (you will see automatically that this shows your credit.
+- You will need three services: Cloud DataProc, Compute Engine and Cloud Storage: looking for them in the Library page and Enable them if not enabled.
+- Create a Storage bucket
+- Activate the GCP shell and upload your files using the upload menu option (or from git)
+- Create a cluster, remember to change your worker nodes to work with 2CPUs instead of 4 to stay within the free tier quota (you find the "create cluster "option in the Big Data section of the menu, under Dataproc)
+- Submit job (using gcloud command)
+- Delete cluster